AdamDemirel/adamdemirel.com/content/happiness.md

 ## Cyrenaicism

 In contrast to the negative hedonism of Epicurus is the Positive Hedonism of the Cyrenaics.
 Cyrenaicism is a school of thought which focused on the addition of physical pleasures, making these two diametrically opposed.

-Cyrenaicism was a school of thought lead by the figure [Aristippus](https://en.wikipedia.org/wiki/Aristippus).
+It was a school of thought lead by the figure [Aristippus](https://en.wikipedia.org/wiki/Aristippus).

 ![aristippus](/images/happiness/aristippus.jpg)